netropy/fpintro/ch3_1_formulas_and_functions.md

 ___Further Reading:___

+* Many programming languages also support to define
+  - multi-arity functions per [overloading](https://en.wikipedia.org/wiki/Function_overloading), which accept a varying but predefined number of arguments,
+  - [variadic functions](https://en.wikipedia.org/wiki/Variadic_function), which accept a variable number of arguments.

 * The curious case of nullary functions highlights a difference between mathematics and computing:
   - A [mathematical function](https://en.wikipedia.org/wiki/Function_(mathematics)) `f` is defined by its set of ordered pairs `(x, f(x))`, also called its